brightec/Guidelines_Android/code_guidelines_kotlin.md

 ## Function Calling

-When calling any method with more than 2 parameters, you must make use of the named parameters language feature.
+When calling any function (not possible when calling java functions) with more than 2 parameters, you must make use of the named parameters language feature.

 __BAD:__